-This procedure must be called during the dynamic extent of a syntax transformer application by the expander or while a module is visited, otherwise the exn:fail:contract exception is raised.
+This procedure must be called during the dynamic extent of a syntax transformer application by the expander or while a module is visited (see syntax-transforming?), otherwise the exn:fail:contract exception is raised.

 '''

-(syntax-local-lift-module-end-declaration stx) \rightarrow void? stx: syntax?
+(syntax-local-lift-module-end-declaration stx) \rightarrow void? stx : syntax?

 '''

 Cooperates with the module form to insert stx as a top-level declaration at the end of the module currently being expanded.
-If the current expression being transformed is not in the module top-level, then stx is eventually expanded in an expression context.
+If the current expression being transformed is in phase level 0 and not in the module top-level, then stx is eventually expanded in an expression context.
+If the current expression being transformed is in a higher phase level (i.e., nested within some number of begin-for-syntaxes within a module top-level), then the lifted declaration is placed at the very end of the module (under a suitable number of begin-for-syntaxes), instead of merely the end of the enclosing begin-for-syntax.

-This procedure must be called during the dynamic extent of a syntax transformer application by the expander or while a module is visited, otherwise the exn:fail:contract exception is raised.
+This procedure must be called during the dynamic extent of a syntax transformer application by the expander or while a module is visited (see syntax-transforming?), otherwise the exn:fail:contract exception is raised.

-If the current expression being transformed is not within a module form, or if it is not a run-time expression, then the exn:fail:contract exception is raised.
+If the current expression being transformed is not within a module form (see syntax-transforming-module-expression?), then the exn:fail:contract exception is raised.

 '''

-(syntax-local-lift-require\ raw-require-spec \\ stx) \longrightarrow syntax? \\ raw-require-spec: any/c \\ stx: syntax?
+\begin{array}{ccc} (\text{syntax-local-lift-require} & \textit{raw-require-spec} \\ & & \textit{stx}) & \rightarrow & \text{syntax?} \\ & \textit{raw-require-spec} & : & \text{any/c} \\ & \textit{stx} & : & \text{syntax?} \end{array}

 '''

-Lifts a #%require form corresponding to raw-require-spec (either as a syntax object or datum) to the top-level or to the top of the module currently being expanded, wrapping it with for-meta if the current expansion context is not phase level 0.
+Lifts a #%require form corresponding to raw-require-spec (either as a syntax object or datum) to the top-level or to the top of the module currently being expanded or to an enclosing begin-for-syntax..